You are energetic, competitive, hard-working, and just plain fierce.

 Get started with a clean Entry Level Sales resume header

-A header is small section at the beginning of your resume.
+A header is a small section at the beginning of your resume.
 It usually includes your name, job title, location, and, in most cases, lots of missed opportunities.

 What kind of missed opportunities?
 For example, people rarely provide links to their social profiles or personal websites.